 The Student Grievance Procedure is outlined in the LIT Catalog.
 Students should follow the procedure outlined.
 Student grievances will be addressed within ten working days.

-Dean of Student Services, Student Services
+Vice President of Student Services, Student Services

 Office: Cecil Beeson, Room 116A